 The muscle can be weakened by smoking, excess body weight, certain medications or foods, and some types of medical problems, such as a hiatal hernia.

 Barrett’s esophagus is often found when a test for another problem is done.
-An exam for Barrett’s may also be one if your GERD symptoms are severe.
-The best way to diagnose Barrett’s is with a test called endoscopy.
+An exam for Barrett’s may also be done if your GERD symptoms are severe.
+The best way to diagnose Barrett’s is with a test called an endoscopy.
 This test lets your doctor look into your esophagus.

 Endoscopy is an exam of your digestive tract.
-During the exam, an endoscope (a narrow tube containing a light and a small camera) is used.
-It is placed through your mouth into your esophagus.
-Then it is moved to the lower part of your esophagus, where Barrett’s is usually found.
-This area is examined closely.
-Some tiny samples of tissue are taken.
+During the exam, an endoscope (a narrow tube containing a light and a small camera) is placed through your mouth into your esophagus.
+Then, it is moved to the lower part of your esophagus where Barrett’s is usually found.
+This area is examined closely and some tiny samples of tissue are taken.
 The samples can be examined later for signs of cancer.
 Your doctor may give you instructions on how to prepare for an endoscopy.
 Follow them carefully.

 To keep track of the changes in your esophagus, your doctor may suggest regular tests.
 He or she may also suggest ways for you to control GERD.
-This should help keep your Barrett’s from getting worse.
+This should help keep your Barrett’s from worsening.

 Some changes in your lifestyle can help control your GERD.
 Your doctor may recommend:

 - Avoiding foods and drinks that make GERD worse, such as high-fat foods and chocolate